 The lender must be the true beneficiary, like say a true holder in due course.
 This would require not using a Robo Beneficiary also.
-Which is typically what most lenders will do….To have standing to oppose TILA rescission will require that the lender as the Plaintiff is a true injured party.
+Which is typically what most lenders will do…To have the standing to oppose TILA rescission will require that the lender as the Plaintiff is a truly injured party.

-How could the lender be the true injured party from the TILA rescission, when the loan documents were in TILA violations where the promissory note extended beyond nine months??
+How could the lender be the truly injured party from the TILA rescission, when the loan documents were in TILA violations where the promissory note extended beyond nine months??

 Order Mortgage Cancellation Secrets Forms, hurry limited time offer!